 Another great thing about living in a small town is that you are close to nature.
 I live about a twenty-minute drive from portions of the famed Appalachian Trail, and one day I will be able to hike more than a quarter-mile of it without literally dying.
-There are also many rivers and lakes for kayaking, mountain hiking trails that can also be used for biking, and all the outdoor activities you could want, all within easy day trip driving distance.
+There are also many rivers and lakes for kayaking, mountain hiking trails for biking, and all the outdoor activities you could want, all within easy day trip driving distance.

-Although these six things really making living in a small town worthwhile, they aren’t the only things to consider when deciding where you want to live.
-There are other things that you need to consider before moving to a small town, such as how people survive and make money.
+Although these six things make living in a small town worthwhile, they aren’t the only things to consider when deciding where you want to live.
+You need to consider other things before moving to a small town, such as how people survive and make money.

 How Do People Survive in a Small Town?

 And this was the first question I asked myself before moving.
-As a city girl, I couldn’t imagine surviving in a town that was just a few blocks long.
-I can literally walk from one side of the town to the other on Main Street!
+As a city girl, I couldn’t imagine surviving in a town just a few blocks long.
+I can walk from one side of the village to the other on Main Street!

 How will I enjoy all the things I’ve come to rely on living in big cities?
-The food at all hours, the nightlife, the being able to do whatever I want whenever I want?
+The food at all hours, the nightlife, the ability to do whatever I want whenever I want?

 I soon realized, however, that I never actually cared about those things.
 Sure, it can be convenient, but it really isn’t the end of the world.
-All of your needs can be taken care of in a small town just as easily as in a big city.
+Your needs can be taken care of in a small town just as easily as in a big city.